10 Types of Paper Shredders to Choose From

 Cross-cut shredders provide you enough security for shredding common confidential documents at home or in the office.
 Therefore cross-cut shredders are the most popular type of shredders in the world.
 This type of shredder offers ‘medium security’ and sits under security level P-3 and/or P-4, according to the official DIN 66399 standard for paper destruction and other media.

 A cross-cut shredder requires more regular maintenance than a strip-cut shredder.
-To keep your cross-cut paper shredder run smoothly it is recommended to oil the shredder regularly.
-Please be aware that in the US, a P-4 shredder can also be categorized as a micro-cut shredder.
+To keep your cross-cut paper shredder running smoothly, it is recommended to oil the shredder regularly.
+Please be aware that a P-4 shredder can also be categorized as a micro-cut shredder in the US.

 3. Micro-cut paper shredders